chrissy-dev/chrissy.dev/src/about.md

 I am a passionate supporter and believer in the open web.
 I care deeply about great user experiences, digital privacy and the inclusion of every person using the web.

 Away from a computer you’ll find me taking photos around Scotland, up a mountain or cycling.
-See my [Instagram](https://instagram.com/scottishstoater) for photos.
+You can check out my [Instagram](https://instagram.com/scottishstoater) for photos.